minweny/raspberryPiHotspot/README.md

     PC ethernet port configuration:
     >IP address: 192.168.0.1
     >Subnet mask: 255.255.255.0

+    If your PC is using Wifi, right click -> properites -> sharing -> allow other users -> Home networking connection(Ethernet, the one connects with pi).
+Now, your pi would have the network.

 4. Boot Raspberry Pi, enable SSH, VNC [https://www.raspberrypi.org/documentation/remote-access/ssh/]
 Open terminal, type